Publications

 Joint estimation of relaxation and diffusion tissue parameters for prostate cancer with relaxation-VERDICT MRI

-This work presents a biophysical model of diffusion and relaxation MRI for prostate called relaxation vascular, extracellular and restricted diffusion for cytometry in tumours (rVERDICT).
-The rVERDICT model allows for accurate, fast and repeatable estimation of diffusion and relaxation properties of PCa sensitive enough to discriminate Gleason grades 3+3, 3+4 and larger or equal to 4+3.
+This work presents a biophysical model of diffusion and relaxation MRI for prostate called relaxation VERDICT (rVERDICT).
+The rVERDICT model allows for estimation of diffusion and relaxation properties of PCa sensitive enough to discriminate Gleason grades 3+3, 3+4 and larger or equal to 4+3.

 Marco Palombo, Vanya Valindria, Saurabh Singh, Eleni Chiou, Francesco Giganti, Hayley Pye, Hayley C. Whitaker, David Atkinson, Shonit Punwani, Daniel C. Alexander & Eleftheria Panagiotaki